Bringing Up Bobby (2011 film)

 Bringing Up Bobby is a 2011 comedy-drama film written, directed and produced by Famke Janssen (marking her directorial debut).
-Milla Jovovich stars as a European ex-con artist and single mother in the United States.
+Milla Jovovich stars as Olive, a Ukrainian con artist who struggles to raise her son Bobby (Spencer List) as a single mother in the United States, with her criminal past jeopardizing their future.
+Kent (Bill Pullman) and his wife Mary (Marcia Cross), struggling with their own son's death, adopt Bobby until Olive can reform.
 The film had its world premiere at the 2011 Cannes Film Festival on May 12 and received a limited release in the United States on September 28, 2012.

-Synopsis

-Ukrainian con artist Olive and her 10-year-old son Bobby arrive in Oklahoma to begin a new life and enjoy a series of adventures.
-However, when Olive's criminal past catches up to her, she faces putting her son's happiness before her own.
-Mary deals with the death of her own son by becoming an adoptive mother to Bobby, providing him a home with her husband Kent.
+Plot